devgaganin/Save-Restricted-Content-Bot-V2/README.md

 </h1>

 # Important Note :
-- I will not update this repo instead use the latest repo based on Pyrogram developed in less code (the current branch v4 is that's replica)
 - New repo link : https://github.com/devgaganin/Save-Restricted-Content-Bot-v3/tree/main
 - the every branch of this repo have uniques features and all are working branches so you can migrate and test from `v1` to `v4` the `v3` is more advance than all
 - thanks continue fork and edit